 2.6 Persistency: One of the measures to gauge the brand loyalty, market perception and reputation of the life insurer is to see the retention rate.
 Life insurance is generally believed to be a long tail business unlike general insurance; therefore continuation of the premium is fundamental to life insurance business.
 An insurer incurs a lot of upfront cost for the acquisition of the business in view of its long term retention.
 Persistency is important from many perspectives.
-While persistency implies profitability, it reflects client retention.
+While persistency implies profitability, it reflects that the client is satisfied with the product and the product provider on an overall basis.
 This, in turn, is a booster for further generation of business.
 While first year persistency is a healthy sign, the second year and beyond persistency provides assurance as to the sustainability of premium inflow to the insurer.
 PACRA considers those insurers having excellent ability which are capable of replicating largely the same premium in the succeeding years as in the first year.